david-ricardo-castro/xmas-invaders/README.md

 Xmas Invaders is a festive twist on the classic Space Invaders game.
 Defend your holiday cheer by shooting down waves of Xmas balls invaders!

+This game was developed using AI (GitHub Copilot).
+AI was prompted to create a simple game based on the original Space Invaders game, and it was then developed into a Christmas-themed version by Aste's developers.

 ## Features

 - Holiday-themed graphics